damnever/pigar/README.rst

 Also, ``pigar`` can detect the difference between differen Python versions.
 For example, you can find ``concurrent.futures`` from the Python 3.2 standard library, but you will need install ``futures`` in earlier versions of Python to get ``concurrent.futures``.

-Finally, you already saw ``Futures``.
+Finally, you already saw ``Features``.
 You can learn more from source code.

 If you have any issues or suggestions, `please submit an issue on GitHub <https://github.com/Damnever/pigar/issues>`_.